Troubleshooting

 Resolve the conflict by selecting one of the following:

-• Accept Device changes: This will overwrite the configuration and any pending changes stored on CDO with the device's running configuration.
+• Accept Device changes: This will overwrite the configuration and any pending changes stored on Security Cloud Control with the device's running configuration.

 Note

-As CDO does not support deploying changes to the Cisco IOS devices outside of the command line interface, your only choice for a Cisco IOS device will be to select Accept Without Review when resolving the conflict.
+As Security Cloud Control does not support deploying changes to the Cisco IOS devices outside of the command line interface, your only choice for a Cisco IOS device will be to select Accept Without Review when resolving the conflict.

-• Reject Device Changes: This will overwrite the configuration stored on the device with the configuration stored on CDO.
+• Reject Device Changes: This will overwrite the configuration stored on the device with the configuration stored on Security Cloud Control.

 Note